cioccarellia/ksprefs/README.md

 val roomNumber = prefs.get("crypto_room_number", 107.0F) // (Float)
 val infinite = prefs.get("crypto_∞", 9223372036854775807) // (Long)
 ```
-These function accepts 2 parameters, `key` and `default`.
-This generic method returns the found value as cast of the  type of the provided default value (second parameter).
+Those functions accepts 2 parameters, `key` and `default`.
+This generic method returns the casted result of the provided type for the default value parameter.
 Key is used to search the preference into the file, and default is put in the matching key position and then returned if no item is found with the given key.
 This means that if you need to use and create an item you can do it in just one line.
 ```kotlin